Modeling Short-Range Microwave Networks to Scale Superconducting Quantum Computation: Introduction

+A key contribution of this work is to bridge the gap from understanding microwave links at the physical layer to distributed quantum computing applications.
+Rather than encapsulate network overheads as abstract cost functions, we analyze how noise and costs in both cross-chiplet links and local processing impact the eventual fidelity and feasibility of computations.
+Our models start and extrapolate from observations of real hardware and experimental physics models.
+We propose practical, concrete schemes to detect and reduce errors on near-term links and processors.
+Broad themes in potential applications are evaluated for feasibility on devices with limited connectivity.

+This work does not attempt to provide a complete picture of exactly how quantum intranets will function, as this would involve much speculation about future developments.
+Instead, the analyses herein should be a springboard for co-design.
+Quantum software researchers may use these analyses to answer the question of whether a proposed algorithm can reasonably and should be distributed on near-term quantum hardware.
+For experimentalists, these results should motivate efforts to integrate cutting edge, SC processors with microwave links, even before local fault-tolerance or efficient microwave to optical transduction.
+With these advances combined, quantum architects can design sophisticated computing systems that stitch all elements of the QC stack together.

-In Section \ref{sec:previous-work}, we review some related literature including analogous approaches to similar questions.
-Section \ref{sec:physicallayer} is about modeling quantum links and local gates at the physical layer, including a comparison of Hamiltonians between microwave and optical links, a review of hardware challenges for local processing, and quantum channel models of relevant operations.
-Section \ref{sec:networklayer} compares monolithic with chiplet architectures at the network layer, incorporating physical information to derive expected fidelities of qubit transfers in addition to topological metrics.
+The structure of this paper is as follows: In Section \ref{sec:previous-work}, we review some related literature including analogous approaches to similar questions.
+Section \ref{sec:physicallayer} is about modeling quantum links and local gates at the physical layer, including a comparison of Hamiltonians between optical and microwave links, a review of hardware challenges for local processing, and quantum channel models of relevant operations.
+We present a quantum channel model that captures realistic noise on both microwave links and local SWAP operations, setting up later comparions.
+In Section \ref{sec:networklayer}, we compare monolithic with chiplet architectures at the network layer, incorporating physical information to derive expected fidelities of qubit transfers in addition to topological metrics.
 We also derive a detailed channel model that includes both links and local swaps, which we use to propose a simple error detection scheme for the regime of high-quality local processing with lossy links.
 Finally, we conclude with some open problems and areas for potential follow-up research.